DamnWidget/anaconda.developers.docs/anconda_coding_style_guide/README.md

 1. Never violate [DRY](http://programmer.97things.oreilly.com/wiki/index.php/Don%27t_Repeat_Yourself)
 2. Any code change **must** pass unit tests and shouldn't break any other test in the system
 3. No commit should break the master build
-4. No change should break user code silently, deprecations and incompatibilities must be always a kown (and well documented) matter.
+4. No change should break user code silently, deprecations and incompatibilities must be always a known (and well documented) matter.